tdwg/bdq/tg2/_review/docs/guide/users/index.md

 ## 2.1 Test Types (non-normative)

-TThere are four types of tests: Validations, Issues, Amendments and Measures.
+There are four types of tests: Validations, Issues, Amendments and Measures.
 Each Test is intended to examine just one specific aspect of data quality.
 Tests are assembled into test suites (profiles) that assess the fitness for use of data for a specific use.

-**Validation Tests** examine the values of one or more Darwin Core terms (https://dwc.tdwg.org/list/) against a criterion for quality.
+**Validation Tests** examine the values of one or more [Darwin Core Terms](https://dwc.tdwg.org/list/) (Darwin Core Maintenance Group 2021) against a criterion for quality.
 An example is VALIDATION_COUNTRYCODE_STANDARD where dwc:countryCode is checked against a source authority for validity.

 **Issue Tests** are like Validations in identifying potential issues in the data that may be problems for all users.
 For example, ISSUE_DATAGENERALIZATIONS_NOTEMPTY alerts users to a non-empty value that should be examined against their data quality needs.
 Issues are a 'warning flag' while Validations assert that the data are fit for use or not.

-**Amendment Tests** examine the values of Darwin Core terms to identify potential changes to improve the quality.
+**Amendment Tests** examine the values of Darwin Core terms to identify potential changes or additions to improve the quality.
 An example is AMENDMENT_COUNTRYCODE_STANDARDIZED where a valid ISO country code could be inferred.

 **Measure Tests** either count things, or assert that data evaluate as fit for some use (COMPLETE), or not fit for some use (NOT_COMPLETE).
 An example is MEASURE_VALIDATIONTESTS_NOTCOMPLIANT that returns the number of tests of Type Validation that had a response of "NOT_COMPLIANT".